"Brilliance Built Here."

 I was tasked with writing the script.

-In conversations with the CMO and Chief Sustainability Officer, I learned that there was a rather simple reason why customers were hesitant to participate in the program: they thought it would be a hassle to carry the bowl to and from work.
+In conversations with the Chief Sustainability Officer, I learned that there was a rather simple reason why customers were hesitant to participate in the program: they thought it would be a hassle to carry the bowl to and from work.

 So with this script, I decided to address the portability concerns head on with a simple solution: opening and ending the film with the bowl going in and out of a work bag.
 Not rocket science by any measure, but a clear cue!
 As for the rest of the film, the goal was to hero the bowl by keeping it as close to the center of the action as possible.